 • Use resources and the help of other staff to adapt camp programming to campers’ needs and abilities when necessary.

-- Work directly with the Inclusion Coordinator and Senior staff to ensure we meet each camper’s individual needs.
+• Work directly with other inclusion staff and Senior staff to ensure each camper’s individual needs are met.

-- Comply with Evans Lake’s policies & procedures.
+• Comply with Evans Lake’s policies and procedures.